openrewrite/rewrite-all/README.md

 * Sonatype's instructions for [publishing to Maven Central](https://maven.apache.org/repository/guide-central-repository-upload.html)
 * Gradle's instructions on the [Gradle Publishing Plugin](https://docs.gradle.org/current/userguide/publishing_maven.html).

-### From Github Actions
+### From GitHub Actions

-The .github directory contains a Github action that will push a snapshot on every successful build.
+The .github directory contains a GitHub action that will push a snapshot on every successful build.

 Run the release action to publish a release version of a recipe.